I’ve collected a list of budget-friendly gifts for kids who love nature, designed to encourage outdoor play and nature connection.

 The Bee Book – Learn about bees, their roles in our world, their decline, and ways people can help.

 Backpack Explorer: On the Nature Trail: What Will You Find? – This field guide (for kids 4-8) includes seek-and-find lists, on-the-trail art projects and discovery games.
 It’s designed to get kids engaged in learning about nature and also includes a pull-out magnifying glass.

 I Love Dirt!: 52 Activities to Help You and Your Kids Discover the Wonders of Nature – The activities in this book are each “meant to promote exploration, stimulate imagination, and heighten a child’s sense of wonder”.

 For even more book ideas, don’t miss these lists:

 These budget-friendly gifts for kids who love nature are chosen for their potential to encourage outdoor play and nature connection, perfect for the outdoorsy kid… or for the one you’re trying to coax outdoors.
 Happy adventures to all!

-For even more gift ideas, see our list of non-toy gifts for kids who love the outdoors.
+For even more gift ideas, see our other helpful lists:

 * May only be under $35 if on sale!